aj5050/Spreadsheet/README.md

 	Feb 1st: Wrote 16 test cases specifically for throwing exceptions, fixed bugs presented by these tests.
 Also commented why the exceptions are throwing.
 Wrote 21 test cases for Evaluator method and GetVariable method.
 Added 10 more tests to get more coverage, fixed bugs presented by these tests.
+	Finished writing tests, added comments, fixed isTokenVariable extension, formatted all files.
+Also finished the getHashCode method, so the first rough draft is done, ready for submission.
 # Time Spent
 	Assignment 1: Estimated Hours : 17 hrs
 	Jan 11th: 1 1/2 hours